ihmeuw/vivarium_research/docs/source/models/templates/concept_model_template.rst

 1.0 Project overview
 ++++++++++++++++++++
 Here you can provide an introduction and overview to the project.
-Information to include in this section might include the following:
+Information in this section might include the following:

 * Brief background of topic